 Cooking Spaghetti In The Instant Pot

 It will take a few minutes for the IP to come to pressure before beginning pressure cooking.
-I just cook for 8 short minutes.
+Then I just let it cook for 8 short minutes.

 When cooking time is up I flip the switch to ‘venting’ and release all the pressure before carefully removing the lid from the IP.

-Now I’ll warn ya, when you open the lid & peek inside the IP inner liner you may be initially concerned.
+Now I’ll warn ya, when you open the lid & peek inside the IP inner pan you may be initially concerned.
 Your spaghetti probably looks way too juicy.

 No worries y’all.
 Use a pair of tongs to fluff the pasta and just let it rest in the inner liner with the lid removed for about 10 minutes.

 All the juices will be soaked up perfectly by the pasta and it will be ready to serve!

 How To Serve Instant Pot Spaghetti FAST!

 I placed hearty servings of spaghetti into wide-rimmed bowls.

 When my oregano is still producing in my Edible Landscape I oftentimes harvest a small portion and mince the fresh leaves to sprinkle over the top.

 Sometimes I also sprinkle a little cheese on top for good measure.
 Most people like parmesan cheese but RancherMan’s not a parmesan cheese fan.
 At all!